EXPERIENCED FORT COLLINS BIKE ACCIDENT LAWYER

 8: Bleeding on the brain

-If you are involved in any type of bicycle or cycling accident and have been injured due to the fault of another, please call me, the bike accident lawyer, now.
+If you are involved in any type of bicycle or cycling accident and have been injured due to the fault of another, please call a Fort Collins bike accident lawyer, now.
 I am very experienced in bicycle cases and have 22 years of experience handling only accident cases.
 As a former pro cyclist, I know the injuries that cyclists sustain.
-I have personally had hip surgery, 2 elbow surgeries, piriformis syndrome surgery and multiple rib fractures, all due to bicycle crashes.
+I have personally had hip surgery, 2 elbow surgeries, piriformis syndrome surgery, and multiple rib fractures, all due to bicycle crashes.
 I can understand your pain better than anyone and can better describe the accident and injuries to the insurance company adjusters.
-Choose me as your bike accident lawyer.
+Choose me as your Fort Collins bike accident lawyer.